Mallets/zenoh-perf/README.md

 # zenoh-perf
-scripts for running zenoh performances and creating plots
+Rust code for testing and validating zenoh